pointybeard-boilerplate/symext-template-extension/README.md

-# Extension Template for Symphony CMS
+# Template Extension for Symphony CMS

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/pointybeard-boilerplate/symext-template-extension/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/pointybeard-boilerplate/symext-template-extension/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/pointybeard-boilerplate/symext-template-extension/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/pointybeard-boilerplate/symext-template-extension/?branch=master)
 [![Build Status](https://scrutinizer-ci.com/g/pointybeard-boilerplate/symext-template-extension/badges/build.png?b=master)](https://scrutinizer-ci.com/g/pointybeard-boilerplate/symext-template-extension/build-status/master)

 A template extension for [Symphony CMS][ext-Symphony CMS] that provides a folder structure, tools, and examples for developers.
 The goal is to standardise the creation of new Extensions by pre-preparing as much as possible.
+Use everything in this repository as a guide when building your own extensions.

 -   [Installation](#installation)
     -   [With Git and Composer](#with-git-and-composer)